davidedantonio/create-fastify-app/README.md

 ## Install

-If you want to use `create-fastify-app` you must first install globally on your machine
+If you want to use `fastify-app` you must first install globally on your machine

 ```
-npm install -g create-fastify-app
+npm install -g fastify-app
 ```

 ## Usage